AGING SPOTS from LIPOFUSCIN removed by RIBOFLAVIN

-Finally, this very interesting study shows how you can prevent lipofuscin doing its damage.
-The potential key is - again - the vitamin known as RIBOFLAVIN Unfortunately this study was done on fruit flies cells, and some scientific sources out of the medicinal and pharma world will claim it may not apply to people.
+Finally, this very interesting study shows how you can prevent lipofuscin from doing damage.
+The potential key is - again - the vitamin known as RIBOFLAVIN.
+Unfortunately this study was done on fruit fly cells, and some scientific sources out of the medicinal and pharma world will claim it may not apply to people.
 But it probably does.
 You might want to consider increasing your consumption of riboflavin.
-Nevertheless it will probably do because fruit flies have a extremely identical cell turnover compared to humans.
-One of the reasons fruit flies have a short life span is lipofuscin and fruitflies that got riboflavin .....Lived longer !!!
+Nevertheless it will probably work because fruit flies have a extremely identical cell turnover compared to humans.
+One of the reasons fruit flies have a short life span is lipofuscin and fruit flies that received riboflavin lived longer !!!

 Prof.Guy Van Elsacker Dr.Sc.